-$y = \mathbf{sqrt}(x);$
+'''

-X NxK matrix or N-dimensional array.
+y = \mathbf{sqrt}(x);

-Output
+'''

-V NxK matrix or N-dimensional array, the square roots of each
+NxK matrix or N-dimensional array, the square roots of each element of x.

 If x is negative, complex results are returned by default.
 You can turn the generation of complex numbers for negative inputs on or off in the GAUSS configuration file, and with the sysstate function, case 8.
 If you turn it off, sqrt will generate an error for negative inputs.